 Targets: Transverse abdominals, upper abs, lower abs and shoulders.

-How To Do A Plank
+How to Do a Plank

 Start in a table top position with shoulders stacked over wrists (soft bend in the elbows) and hips over knees.
-Hand are planted firmly on the mat, weight evenly distributed between all ten fingers.
+Hands are planted firmly on the mat, weight evenly distributed between all ten fingers.
 Option to drop down to your forearms.

-Hold this plank position, maintaining a straight line with your body, gaze slightly in front of you.
+Hold this plank position, maintaining a straight line with your body and gaze slightly in front of you.

 2. Dead Bug

-How To Do A Dead Bug
+How to Do a Dead Bug

 Lie on your back flat on the floor, performing a slight pelvic tilt to press your lower back into the mat.
 Lift your knees to form a 90-degree angle (knees stacked on top of hips).
 Inhale, letting your belly expand.